moxl-420/ESP-Temperature-InfluxDB-Monitor/README.md

 # ESP-Temperature-InfluxDB-Monitor
 D1 Mini Temp and influxdb Display

 Connects to WIFI, gets Time from NTP, Gets info from InfluxDB and displays it on screen.
-SCript made by MoxL  - V0.4
+Script made by MoxL  - V0.4

 # Needed:
   - Wemos D1 Mini ESP8266ex v3.0.0